 Coastcare Community Grants support volunteers and communities that play a key role in the ongoing protection and conservation of our coastal landscapes.

-Community groups and networks are eligible to apply for grants of up to $7500 to deliver projects that protect the ecological character of Victoria's coastal ecosystems.
+Community groups and networks are eligible to apply for grants of up to $10 000 for one-year and $15 000 for tow-year projects that protect the ecological character of Victoria's coastal ecosystems.

 Coastline is Coastcare's main publication for coastal and marine communities throughout Victoria.
 Subscribe below or check out our latest issues